nkabrown/bundle/git.md

 **Centralized workflow**

 When pulling from a central repository rebase your branch on top of the branch fetched from upstream. `--rebase` will move your "commits to the tip of the branch after synchronising it with the changes from the central repository".
 This will save you from unneeded 'merge conflict' commits. `git pull --rebase origin master` https://www.atlassian.com/git/tutorials/comparing-workflows/centralized-workflow

+`.git` file extension is appended to repository names when the repo is a bare repository (does not have a working directory, commits should be pushed to a bare repo but not commited in the repo).